pybricks/pybricks-micropython/README.md

 We recommend that especially teachers and students start with the official apps and MicroPython solutions provided by LEGO.
 Anyone who wants to take the next step is welcome to try Pybricks.

-# How can I help?
-If you've got an EV3 Brick, the best way to help right now is to try out the new 2.0 [community beta](#ready-for-beta-users).
-Much of its code is shared with the other hubs.
-So if you share your findings or issues, we can fix them for all hubs at once, including for the ones that are not released yet!

 [pybricks-micropython]: https://github.com/pybricks/pybricks-micropython
 [pybricks/micropython]: https://github.com/pybricks/micropython